aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/To-Pdf/_index.md

 ## **Rendering Chart to PDF**

-In order to render the chart to PDF format, the Aspose.Cells APIs have exposed the [**Chart.toPdf(string)**](https://reference.aspose.com/cells/javascript-cpp/chart/#toPdf-string-) method with the ability to store the resultant PDF on disk path or Stream.
+In order to render the chart to PDF format, the Aspose.Cells APIs have exposed the [**Chart.toPdf(string)**](https://reference.aspose.com/cells/javascript-cpp/chart/#toPdf-string-) method with the ability to store the resultant PDF on a disk path or stream.

 ```html
 <!DOCTYPE html>